-Residential infiltration is defined as the process by which water enters the soil and recharges rives, lakes, streams, and underground aquafers from areas of higher population density.
-It is an essential piece of stormwater management and has massive implications on the quality of our freshwater resources.
+Residential infiltration is defined as the process by which water enters the soil and recharges rivers, lakes, streams, and underground aquifers from areas of higher population density.
+It is an essential piece of stormwater management and has massive implications for the quality of our freshwater resources.

-Residential infiltration is an increasingly more popular issue due to the deforestation and development of natural landscapes that would normally filter stormwater all by itself.
+Residential infiltration is an increasingly more popular issue due to the deforestation and development of natural landscapes that would normally filter stormwater all by themselves.